nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 173 (December 12, 2017):

+**Today's Progress:** More coursework.
+Finished up the CRUD API and started working on the frontend for the todo list app.

+**Thoughts:** Doing well!
+I am having less anxiety about working in VS Code.

 ### Days 170 - 172:

 **Today's Progress**: Continued with the course.
 Build a RESTful API with Node.